 "I know you don't believe me, but some of the best people who can network successfully are introverts; you're amazing at listening, and that's a big thing for establishing your network."

-The instructors words had hit a bit of an odd silence.
-There was a few strange looks around the room; many of my colleagues had been at the company for a lot longer than myself, and there was certainly concern that, surely enough, they were introverts and getting out there in the wider community, putting yourself on the line and having that vulnerability, was not going to be an easy task.
+The instructor's words had hit a bit of an odd silence.
+There were a few strange looks around the room; many of my colleagues had been at the company for a lot longer than myself, and there was certainly concern that, sure enough, they were introverts and getting out there in the wider community, putting yourself on the line and having that vulnerability, was not going to be an easy task.

 "You can be a successful at networking, even if you're an introvert."

 Gone are the days where networking is some super lame event that you feel obligated to go along to, hand out your business card and hope for the best.
 I'm sure that might still happen out there in the world, but it can be so much more.
 My person opinion of networking is creating connections with people outside your normal bubble, and being able to seek out more knowledge than you'd be able to do by yourself.
 We have such a giant resource (the internet) but it's always just as great to be able to sit down face to face (or over the phone) and get life experience from someone who knows what they're talking about!

 My experience with networking, on a more traditional level, went back 12 months ago, where I built up the courage to go to a meet and greet day to The Hive, which is run by two #bossbabe girls, Annie and Linda, who were a delight on the day and made me feel super welcome!

 It was a no pressure environment, a few drinks were had, and laid the foundations for upcoming events that they've been running now over the past year - and they've got a super cool one in a few weeks on how to find a mentor (yay!)